Westley-Winks/website_rev_3/content/writing/2023-04-01_notebook-workflow/index.md

 Each month is split up into weeks. **Weeks of the year, not weeks of the month.** For example, it is March 31, 2023 right now and it is week 13 of the year. **Each week is a context category.** I also keep a key on the same line as the month so I can quickly know what week a particular date falls into without consulting a calendar every time.

 #### Weekly
 This is where the magic happens and the majority of tasks end their lifecycle.
 The week is titled the same as it is in the monthly, based on weeks of the year. **Each day of the week (and its corresponding number date) is a context category.**

 #### Daily (Optional)
 This will depend on your setup.
 I used to make little notes in here and maybe journal once in a while but I found way better tools to do both (quick capture notebook and other software) and don't really use the daily note anymore.
 The only thing I think I use it for is for a particular drawing that I want to capture.

-### Adding a task
+### Adding a Task
 At most, you have to ask yourself two questions to know where a task or date goes:
 ```mermaid
 flowchart LR